Woodcraft Folk: The Creed

-This would usually be followed by the campfire carol or other appropriate song.

 Decision making

 Woodcraft Folk is a democratic organisation.
 Policies are decided at annual conference (Annual Gathering), attended by delegates from groups and local districts.
 Between Annual Gathering responsibility for running the organisation falls on the members of the General Council.
 The organisation states that they "are proud of the fact that about half of our current General Council are young people under 25 years of age".

 Age groups

-Woodcraft Folk groups operate in England, Scotland, Northern Ireland and Wales.
+Woodcraft Folk groups operate in England, Scotland and Wales.
 In Wales the organisation is known as Gwerin y Coed.
-Groups generally meet weekly, their activities including co-operative games, drama, camping trips, craftwork, singing and dancing, as well as following an educational programme based on the organisation's aims and principles.
-Group nights last between one and two hours, depending on the age of the children or young people.
-Groups are divided by age.
+Groups generally meet weekly, their activities including co-operative games, drama and craftwork as well as following an educational programme based on the organisation's aims and principles.
+Group nights last between one and two hours, depending on the age of participants.
+Groups are usually divided by age, depending on the size of the group.
+Groups are either 'parent co-operatives' where parents come with their children to each session, leading occasionally, or have designated Kinsfolk leaders.